The Loneliness of Carrying What Few Can Imagine

 This is a kind of tiredness most people will never know.

-It isn’t the fatigue of overwork or too little rest.
+It isn’t the fatigue of overwork or too little rest (although that also factors into it if I’m being honest).

 It is the exhaustion of carrying something that cannot be put down.

-Of living in a body that remembers too much.
+This is the pain of living in a body that remembers too much some days.

 Of being the unwilling custodian of images and sounds that do not belong in any human mind.